jon-adams/optimus-prime/README.md

 * Run the resulting `Optimus.Prime.exe` passing in the following arguments:
   * the first number for the inclusive range for a prime number check
   * the second number for the inclusive range for a prime number check
+  * "alternate", "a", or "eratosthenes" for a third parameter to use the alternate "Sieve of Eratosthenes" algorithm

+Example:

+`"optimus prime\bin\Debug\Optimus.Prime.exe" 1 21234`
+or
+`"optimus prime\bin\Debug\Optimus.Prime.exe" 7900 7920 alternate`

 ### Unit tests and Coverage report